-Perhaps New York’s poor showing on this metric explains why the Department of Education continues, many months into the pandemic, to use the looser grading policies established in April.
-With no objective data to gauge student performance, the academic screening that had been in place in some middle schools has been halted and replaced by a lottery for next year’s entering class.
+Perhaps New York’s poor showing on this metric explains why the Department of Education continues, many months into the pandemic, to use the looser grading policies established in April 2020.
+With no objective data to gauge student performance, the academic screening that had been in place in some middle and elementary schools has been halted and replaced by a lottery for next year’s entering class.

 The school system has not reached this nadir because of Covid-19 alone.
 The unprecedented logistical challenges posed by the public health crisis have exposed the failures of de Blasio’s broader educational approach.
 The development of a viable strategy for maintaining educational services during a pandemic required a commitment to the critical importance of education to children; the ability to build trust among parents; and the understanding that, since the challenge varied across communities, the response needed to vary, too.
 Unfortunately, de Blasio has always led on different principles: that the defining condition of education in the city was inequity; that parents were the problem; and that uniformity should be prized because any variation in service provision constituted injustice.
 Covid or not, this is exactly the wrong way to think about public education.